A New Tractable Description Logic under Categorical Semantics: Introduction

 The main goal of our work consists of weakening the usual set semantics of disjunction and universal restriction such that the weakened semantics is still sufficient to represent negative knowledge in biomedical ontologies while preserving tractability.

 The present paper is organized as follows.
 In Sections~\ref{sec:alchp} and \ref{sec:cat-semantics}, we present the set-theoretical and categorical semantics of $\mathcal{SH}$, and shows that they are equivalent in Section~\ref{sec:sem-equiv}, i.e., an $\mathcal{SH}$ ontology is set-theoretically inconsistent iff it is categorically inconsistent.
 The proof of this equivalence is technical and challenging because it has to build a mapping that faithfully transfers the information related to the semantics from a fragmented structure generated by a non-deterministic algorithm to a more homogeneous structure generated by a deterministic one.
 Based on this construction, we introduce in Section~\ref{sec:newDL} a new tractable DL, namely $\mathcal{EL}^{\rightarrow}$ in a decreasing way, i.e., we drop from $\mathcal{SH}$ the categorical properties responsible for intractability.
-Hence, $\mathcal{EL}^{\rightarrow}$ allows for all full constructors from $\mathcal{SH}$ except for the weakened $\forall$, $\sqcup$ and $\neg$.
+Hence, $\mathcal{EL}^{\rightarrow}$ allows for all full constructors from $\mathcal{SH}$ except for $\forall$, $\sqcup$ and $\neg$ that are weakened to $\bar{\forall}$, $\bar{\sqcup}$ and $\bar{\neg}$ in $\mathcal{EL}^{\rightarrow}$.
 We have also proved that $\mathcal{EL}^{\rightarrow}$ deprived of the new weakened DL constructors is equivalent to $\mathcal{EL}_\bot^\circ$ ($\mathcal{EL}$ with the bottom concept and transitive roles).
-This implies that we can obtain $\mathcal{EL}^{\rightarrow}$ in an increasing way from $\mathcal{EL}_\bot^\circ$.
+This implies that we can obtain $\mathcal{EL}^{\rightarrow}$ in an increasing way from $\mathcal{EL}_\bot^\circ$, i.e., the weakened constructors $\bar{\forall}$, $\bar{\sqcup}$ and $\bar{\neg}$ are independent from the other constructors in $\mathcal{EL}^{\rightarrow}$.
 Finally, we show that satisfiability in $\mathcal{EL}^{\rightarrow}$ is tractable.
-In Section~\ref{sec:rw}, we discuss works on which the categorical semantics relies, the significant tractable DLs and some applications of category theory to develop coalgebraic logics.
-Finally, we discuss the obtained results and present future work in Section~\ref{sec:conc}.
+In Section~\ref{sec:rw}, we discuss related work.
+Section~\ref{sec:conc} presents future work and discusses the obtained results.